 There is something about the AI moment that reminds me a lot of when the internet was new.
 A lot of what was imagined and promised about the internet was never realized.
 But much was.

 I’ve been reading Ellen Ullman’s memoirs - “Life in Code” and “Close to the Machine” - and her observations about proximity to technology feel relevant here.
 Being close to the machine means understanding its actual capabilities and limitations apart from the prevailing sales narratives.
+It also means a kind of loneliness, because you are working in a space that others don’t yet see clearly or fully understand.

 The move from a structuralist account in which capital is understood to structure social relations in relatively homologous ways to a view of hegemony in which power relations are subject to repetition, convergence, and rearticulation brought the question of temporality into the thinking of structure, and marked a shift from a form of Althusserian theory that takes structural totalities as theoretical objects to one in which the insights into the contingent possibility of structure inaugurate a renewed conception of hegemony as bound up with the contingent sites and strategies of the rearticulation of power.